 Visceral Fat and Your Hormones

 It is becoming more widely recognized that a growing belly can result from an imbalance in your hormones.
-The andropause is real, guys!
 Various complex processes are at work here, and your hormones are crucial to maintaining a healthy body weight.
 But which hormones play a part?

-- Testosterone: As discussed, overweight men often have high levels of estrogen and low levels of testosterone.
-Testosterone actively increases muscle mass and decreases fat deposits, in particular visceral fat.
+- Testosterone: As discussed, overweight men often have high estrogen levels and low levels of testosterone.
+Testosterone actively increases muscle mass and decreases fat deposits, particularly visceral fat.
 For most overweight and obese men, losing weight will help increase testosterone levels.
 The fact is testosterone levels decrease with aging, so the older you get, the more difficult it becomes to reduce that belly.
 Supplementation with testosterone is recommended for patients to achieve optimum levels, making it easier to lose weight and gain lean muscle.

 - Cortisol: Cortisol, also known as the 'Stress Hormone,' is produced in the adrenal glands.
 Its principal function is to metabolize glucose, fats, and proteins to respond to physical and psychological stress.
 However, if you are always stressed and your cortisol levels are constantly high, it has unfortunate side effects, suppressing your immune system, causing depression, and even lowering testosterone levels.
 Due to symptoms caused by reduced testosterone, such as being overweight, lack of concentration at work, low body image, and poor sleep patterns, cortisol can increase, making the problem even harder to fix.
 Cortisol increases visceral fat by converting fat from other areas of the body into dangerous visceral fat.
 Although testosterone replacement therapy will not remove stress from your life, it can give you the energy and the desire to fix many of the problems causing it.